 How to Say No to Alcohol Peer Pressure

 Peer pressure usually leads to doing activities that you don’t want to participate in and end up regretting later.
 If you need an excuse to avoid drinking, you can use driving.
 Driving to the event and letting someone who is offering you a drink know that you are driving is a successful way to show that you are a responsible driver who is not taking any risks.
 An important reason you would want to reject alcohol is addiction can form from peer pressure.

 Peer pressure and alcohol can lead to long-term addiction, especially if a person is mixing drugs.
 For example, Librium and alcohol cause side effects like problems breathing, increased risk of blood clots, and severe drowsiness.

 Of course, you can say, “I don’t drink,” which gives a respectful and honest answer.
+There is also absolutely nothing wrong with removing yourself from a situation that does not make you feel comfortable or safe.
 However, if a person attempts to put a drink in your hand after being blunt about the situation, that person will be seen as wrong.
-Saying no to alcohol and drugs can be challenging, but the more times you practice then, the easier it will be to remain sober.
+Saying no to alcohol and drugs can be challenging, but the more times you practice them, the easier it will be to remain sober.

-At our Texas recovery center, we understand the importance of sobriety.
+At our Texas rehab centers in Waelder, we understand the importance of sobriety.
 Our team of experts will ensure safety during alcohol detox and help guide you through the recovery process.
 Besides the successful 12-step program, Banyan Texas offers an online treatment program for patients who remain busy but desire to achieve recovery.